 About Thorsten Schumm

-Meanwhile lets just say that we are proud Thorsten Schumm contributed a whooping 9 entries.
+But we are proud to say that Thorsten Schumm contributed 9 entries already.

 Optical clocks with trapped ions and the Th-229 nuclear clock will be a topic at several summer schools this year, featuring nuClock partner E. Peik as lecturer: European Frequency and Time Seminar EFTS 2019 1-5 July 2019, Besancon, France International School of Physics “Enrico Fermi” COURSE 206 – NEW FRONTIERS FOR METROLOGY: FROM BIOLOGY AND […]